Skip to content

 1 / 1

-[Externally verified] The company has started the Semear Program (Bahia state), and Integrated Supplier Development and Qualification Program (Espírito Santo state).
-This information is externally verified by Bureau Veritas.
+[Externally verified] The company reports that the Semear Program (Bahia state) and Integrated Supplier Development Program (Prodfor) aims to support local wood suppliers.
+This information is externally verified by PWC.

 • P